-Facilities in the natural resources sectors can apply to have their baselines increased to account for inherent emissions variability associated with the extraction of a natural resource or reserve, such as minerals, oil or gas.
+Facilities in the natural resources sectors can apply to have their baselines increased to account for inherent emissions variability associated with the extraction of a natural resource or reserve, such as coal, oil or gas.

 Some operations in the mining and oil and gas sectors can have highly variable emissions intensity, particularly the fugitive emissions associated with resource extraction.
 Further, resource grades are highly variable.
 Mines tend to move from higher to lower grade ores in the natural progression of operations, so that emissions may rise even while production remains constant.

 To accommodate this variability, affected facilities can apply for a calculated baseline under the inherent emissions variability criteria.
 To be eligible under this criteria, a facility cannot have had more than one previous calculated baseline.

 A calculated baseline made under the inherent emissions variability criteria must commence no later than 1 July 2024.